Skip to content

 Our circadian rhythm

 Another aspect that magnesium affects is our circadian rhythm.
-By this we mean the “internal clock”, which tells us more or less reliably when it is day and when it is night.
+By this we mean the "internal clock"which tells us more or less reliably when it is day and when it is night.

-Caffeine Incidentally, it also works at exactly this point in the brain.
-It blocks our adenosine receptors, giving the impression that we are more “awake”.
-The long half-life of caffeine also explains why a cup of coffee in the late afternoon can prevent us from falling asleep.
+caffeine also acts exactly at this point in the brainIt blocks our adenosine receptors, giving the impression that we are more "awake."
+But the long half-life of caffeine also explains why a late afternoon cup of coffee can prevent us from falling asleep.

-In addition to adenosine, there is another molecule that is important for our circadian rhythm: Melatonin
+In addition to adenosine, there is another molecule that is important for our circadian rhythm: melatonin

 Melatonin – our “sleep hormone”

 The science behind melatonin is more complex than it seems at first glance.
-To put it a little more simply, Melatonin gives the start signal for sleep.
-The hormone is produced in the pineal gland and reaches its highest concentration in the evening when we go to bed.
+To put it simply, there are Melatonin is the starting signal for sleepThe hormone is produced in the pineal gland produced and reaches its highest concentration in the evening when we go to bed.

 Cherry juice for insomnia?

-Cherries contain anti-inflammatory effective secondary plant substances also Melatonin and the precursors of the hormone – mainly tryptophan and serotonin.
-Some studies have already shown that the juice of various sour cherries has a positive effect on sleep.
+Cherries contain anti-inflammatory effective secondary plant substances also melatonin and the precursors of the hormone – mainly tryptophan and serotoninSome studies have already shown that the juice of various sour cherries has a positive effect on sleep.
 Why is this the case?

-To investigate this question, researchers in this study gave the participants a concentrate of sour cherries and were able to demonstrate that taking both increases melatonin levels and improves sleep quality.
-The sour cherry used is called Montmorency.
+To investigate this question, researchers in this study gave the participants a concentrate of sour cherries and were able to prove that taking it increases melatonin levels and improves sleep qualityThe sour cherry used bears the name Montmorency.

 QNIGHT and sour cherry extract – more than just melatonin